neural-chilli/codesworth/README.md

 **Parser Engine**: Tree-sitter provides consistent, language-agnostic code analysis

-**Edit Preservation**: AST diffs + content hashing let DocForge regenerate only what changed—without touching your carefully written sections
+**Edit Preservation**: AST diffs + content hashing let Codesworth regenerate only what changed—without touching your carefully written sections

-**Pattern Recognition**: DocForge detects recurring human edits and uses them to fine-tune template output—no cloud model training, no external API calls
+**Pattern Recognition**: Codesworth detects recurring human edits and uses them to fine-tune template output—no cloud model training, no external API calls

 **Output Format**: Pure markdown with metadata headers for static site generator compatibility

 ## FAQ

 **Q: How do you avoid AI hallucinations?**
-A: DocForge generates structure and relationships from actual code.
+A: Codesworth generates structure and relationships from actual code.
 AI only fills templates with factual information extracted from the AST.

 **Q: What about legacy codebases?**
 A: Works on any code Tree-sitter can parse.
 No special comments or annotations required.

 **Q: Can I customize the output format?**
-A: Yes, through `docforge.toml` templates and per-project style guides.
+A: Yes, through `Codesworth.toml` templates and per-project style guides.

 **Q: What if the AI consistently misunderstands something?**
 A: Mark it `<!-- PROTECTED -->` once and it stays fixed forever.
 Your correction becomes part of the permanent knowledge base.